yugabyte/yugabyte-db/docs/content/preview/deploy/kubernetes/single-zone/oss/yugabyte-operator.md

 #### storage

-Specify storage configurations viz.
-Storage `count`, `size`, and `storageClass` of volumes.
-Typically, 1 volume per YB-Master instance is sufficient, hence YB-Master has a default storage count of `1`.
+Specify storage configurations, namely storage `count`, `size`, and `storageClass` of volumes.
+Typically, one volume per YB-Master instance is sufficient, hence YB-Master has a default storage count of `1`.
 If the storage class is not specified, it defaults to `standard`.
 Make sure the Kubernetes admin has defined the`standard` storage class, before leaving this field out.

 #### resources